 Yes, provided the damage is light.
 If your car has dents or scratches it will affect the final price, but if the car is a ‘runner’ and is roadworthy and in re-sellable condition, then we will be able to find a price for it.
-Unfortunately, our partners are not able to buy written off or ‘non running’ cars – i.e. cars that are not roadworthy and in very bad condition.
+Unfortunately, many of our car buying partners are not able to buy written off or ‘non running’ cars – i.e. cars that are not roadworthy and in very bad condition.
 You can read more about selling ‘junk’ cars in our scrap my car guide.

 Yes, although we or our partners cannot offer any additional loans to pay off existing finance.
 If you sell your car via Motorway, the car buying partner you select should be able to help you settle the car finance as part of the selling process (provided the amount owed is lower than the value of the car) and give you the remainder of the money straight into your bank account.